 IC cards (Suica, Pasmo, Icoca etc) make life so much easier in Japan.
-You can pay for nearly everything with them: local transport, convenience stores, restaurants, taxis, vending machines etc. But it’s getting much harder to buy physical IC cards.
-Luckily, if you’ve got an iPhone, you can (probably) get a digital IC card.
-Here are all the details.
+You can pay for nearly everything with them: local transport, convenience stores, restaurants, taxis, vending machines etc. You can buy physical IC cards at airports and in major cities, but if you really want maximum convenience, you can install a digital IC card on your iPhone (and then charge it with funds from your Apple Wallet).

 iPhone with digital Icoca card © Michael Rogers

-If you’ve got an iPhone, you may be able to get a digital IC card and avoid all the hassles of trying to get a physical IC card.
+If you’ve got an iPhone, you may be able to get a digital IC card.
 If you’ve got Apple Wallet on your phone, and it’s linked to a MasterCard, Apple Card or American Express card, you’re good to go.
-For some strange reason, this won’t work with a Visa card.
+Until recently, people had trouble using a Visa card to install and charge a digital IC card, but now people are reporting success with Visa cards as well.

 Digital Suica ad at Narita Airport © Chris Rowthorn

-How to Add a Digital Suica Card to Your Apple Wallet
+How To Add A Digital IC Card To Your Apple Wallet

 Simply do this: